madelynbenedetti/GroundTruthResearch/README.md

 [![SSC_First_Arrivals_Ray_Tracing.ipynb](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1SCYFIwuaPq2sq3-PX0jJ5_ulNO739bDy?usp=sharing)

-This is the script where all first arrivals are picked.
+This is the notebook where all first arrivals are picked.
 The program accepts .asd trace files and produces an interactive graph for making first-arrival picks.
 The picks are stored in a .pkl file, which can be used as a save state.
 Once all picks are made, they are exported to a CSV.
 During this, the program ray-traces the shortest path from the shot to each sensor based on the first-arrival picks.
 Experimental data is saved to a [Hugging Face](https://huggingface.co/datasets/mbenedetti212/SSC_All_Experiment_Traces) dataset.

 ### 2. Velocity Analysis

 [![Velocities Vs. Mediums Plot.ipynb](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1sS81tXWN00Iq8fjm3mn0xB5HLt6GLzO4?usp=sharing)

-This script is to create a velocity vs. medium plot from benchtop experimental data.
+This notebook is to create a velocity vs. medium plot from benchtop experimental data.
 This includes dry and wet wood (in parallel or perpendicular orientations), soil samples, and aluminum.
-The script produces linear and exponential box-and-whisker plots, as well as a list of average velocities for each medium.
+The notebook produces linear and exponential box-and-whisker plots, as well as a list of average velocities for each medium.

 ### 3. Experimental Setup Visualization
 [![SSC Set-Up Figures.ipynb](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1bOT1tAZ1EQi3hTgt5tNan4IpUhe1ZczT?usp=sharing)

-This script is used to develop the SSC cross-section and SSC Birds-Eye View figures.
+This notebook is used to develop the SSC cross-section and SSC Birds-Eye View figures.
 The user selects which objects they’d like to show or hide (e.g., shot locations, compaction zone, labels, sensor groups).
 The code outputs a figure for different experimental setups.

 ## Data
 All raw data is stored separately [here on Hugging Face](https://huggingface.co/datasets/mbenedetti212/SSC_All_Experiment_Traces).